 Throughout your meeting with an Independent Financial Adviser, they will be asking questions to derive your attitude to risk.
 There is no good or bad score, only a representation of the risk you are prepared to take with your money.
 Often higher returns come in line with higher risk fund, similarly lower returns with lower risk funds.

 - The Adviser

 With more pension freedom available, it allows people who hold pension pots more control.
 But considerations must be paid where necessary.
 Making changes to your pension can prove significant.
 It is essential the right decisions are made and that these are inline with your own lifestyle and future.
-Taking Independent Financial Advice can be an effective solution to ensure any changes to your pension are made within your best interest.
+Taking Independent Financial Advice can be an effective solution to your retirement planning to ensure any changes to your pension are made within your best interest.